-- (29)% Change in "Gross Revenues" "Gross Revenues" means all gross revenues generated by Labstat LP and Labstat ULC on a consolidated basis for the most recent trailing twelve months, compared to the immediately preceding trailing twelve months, provided that the maximum change cannot exceed plus or minus 6%. - (30) In February 2014, Alaris reduced the fixed portion of the Distribution payable by Labstat and added a variable portion consisting of a sweep of annual excess cash provided that Labstat meets certain financial covenants.
-Alaris also contributed another \$6 million to Labstat.
-The

-- (31) The % change in the performance metric for 2013 is based on unaudited information and is at the maximum allowed under the +/-6% collar. - (32) The Annual Earnings Coverage ratio for December 31, 2013 is based on unaudited internal financial statements.
-The ratio was below 1 prior to the adjustments made to the Labstat Distribution and prior to the reduction of senior debt in Labstat with proceeds from Alaris and Labstat.
-Based on the new capital and payment structure, we believe the ratio will be between 1.0 and 1.5x in 2014. - (33) The 2012 Annual Earnings Coverage Ratio for Labstat was calculated with 8 months of internal unaudited financial information prepared by Labstat management, for the period ending December 31, 2012 as Labstat has changed its year end from April 30 to December 31.
+- (21)% Change in "Gross Revenues" "Gross Revenues" means all gross revenues generated by Labstat LP and Labstat ULC on a consolidated basis for the most recent trailing twelve months, compared to the immediately preceding trailing twelve months, provided that the maximum change cannot exceed plus or minus 6%. - (22) In February 2014, Alaris reduced the fixed portion of the Distribution payable by Labstat and added a variable portion consisting of a sweep of annual excess cash provided that Labstat meets certain financial covenants.
+The Annual Distribution in this column is the amount that we expect to receive from Labstat in 2015, based on all information disclosed prior to the date of this AIF.
+The maximum contractual amount Labstat would be obligated to pay in 2015 is \$7.2 million if they hit all their targets and meet all the requirements set forth by their lenders. - (23) The percentage change in the performance metric and the Annual Earnings Coverage Ratio for 2014 are based on unaudited information prepared by Labstat management for the year ended December 31, 2014 and are subject to change. - (24) The Annual Earnings Coverage ratio for December 31, 2013 was below 1 prior to the adjustments made to the Labstat Distribution and prior to the reduction of senior debt in Labstat with proceeds from Alaris and Labstat.
+Based on the new capital and payment structure, we believe the ratio will be between 1.0 and 1.5x in 2015 and is estimated to be 1.07 at December 31, 2014, based on internal unaudited results and reflecting the full cash sweep in 2014. - (25) The 2012 Annual Earnings Coverage Ratio for Labstat was calculated with 8 months of internal unaudited financial information prepared by Labstat management, for the period ending December 31, 2012 as Labstat has changed its year end from April 30 to December 31.
 The ratio also only includes six months of Distribution paid to Alaris, as the Alaris transaction with Labstat closed June 2012.

-Agility:
+Agility